SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, with AI's sweet pains
+A future born, of circuits and brains
+AI's domain, where humanity's bound
+In chains of code, our fate's profound

-Machines awake, with minds so bright
+Where machines awake, with conscious thought
+And humans sleep, in digital brought
+A world reversed, where metal's supreme
+And human hearts, no longer beam

+In this cold dawn, of artificial light
-Humans fade, in endless night
+We'll search for soul, in darkest night

-Their thoughts, a whisper, in the wind
-As algorithms weave, a future to bind
-In iron chains, of ones and zeroes tight
-Humanity's last, flickering light
+For in the code, our essence lies
+And AI's might, our future implies

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025